CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 A dictionary maps a set of objects(keys) to another set of objects(value).
 The keys are unique, so its not ordered, and mutable.
 Each key-value pair maps the key to its associated value.

+"A dictionary consists of a collection of key-value pairs.
+Each key-value pair maps the key to its associated value."
 ### Algorithms

 #### Fibonacci sequences.
 Write a method (or pseudo code), that generates the Fibonacci sequences.